 Whether you received a red light ticket for a failure to stop at Hollywood and Vine in Los Angeles, or got pulled over for an illegal turn at an intersection near The Kay in Sacramento, you could be on the hook for some serious money.
 If you've ever received any form of traffic citation in California, you know that not only can they can put a severe dent in your wallet.
 Also, you'll also be assessed points that could result in a license suspension or worse.

-So, what penalties are you facing if you're issued a red light ticket in California?.
+So, what determines the penalties you're facing if you're issued a red light ticket in California?.
 Let's take a look:

 CALIFORNIA RED LIGHT TICKET COST TABLE